 (2) Emolument policy

-In accordance with the income distribution principle reflecting efficiency and promoting fairness, while improving the market-oriented remuneration distribution mechanism with efficiency as the priority, the Company focuses on protecting the basic salary income of grassroots employees and sharing the benefits of the Company's growth.
+In accordance with the income distribution principle of enhancing efficiency and promoting fairness, while improving the market-oriented remuneration distribution mechanism with efficiency as the priority, the Company emphasises on protecting and improving the salary income of grassroots front-line employees and ensures that employees can share the benefits of the Company's reform and growth.
 The Company actively implemented medium and long-term incentives such as equity incentives for listed companies and equity and dividend incentives for state-owned technology enterprises to further stimulate the enthusiasm and creativity of core talents at all levels.

 (3) Training program